 The following is agreed and the exact change to MAC spec can be further checked.
 Can revisit if R1 agreed otherwise.

-RAN2 to discuss for mTRP STx2P, if twoPHRmode is not configured,
+If twoPHRmode is not configured,

 if there is at least a real PUSCH transmission,

 if the first TCI state is applied for a real PUSCH transmission, UE obtains the type 1 PH and the Pcmax associated with the first TCI state;